shivlal1/Calendar-Application/README.md

 ## Exporting Calendar

 The exported CSV file is compatible with Google Calendar.
-Upload the generated file to visualize events online.
+We can upload this CSV file to Google Calendar and see the visual representation of the events created by the program.

 ## Project Structure